 University of Maine

-Signage is still being developed.
-Red and Black parking is available in the Global Sciences Lot.
+Signs are out along Grove Street Extension and in the Village.
+Black parking is available in the Global Sciences Lot.
 Red and Blue parking is available in the Aroostook Lot.
-We will have signs out near the parking lots when we are open to help you find us.
+Look for our sign on the side of our building, and we will have a sign in front of our door when we are open to help you find us.